 I had a great Mother’s Day weekend.
 I spent some quality time with my family AND I got to enjoy this amazing Chocolate and Cherry Trifle.
 Of course I had to fight off demands for some of the donuts for three days, however the pudding was hiding in the back of the fridge so nobody bothered that.
-This week I’ve got, what I think is a unique twist, a chocolate doughnut and white chocolate pudding trifle.
+This week I’ve got what I think is a unique twist: a chocolate doughnut and white chocolate pudding trifle.

 On Saturday, my husband was actually home for a change. 🙂 We went and took some much needed family photos with a fabulous local photographer.
 We were long overdue for pictures.
 I totally dropped the ball for Christmas and Birthday photos.
 Yes, I’m one of those moms that must document all the big events with photos.
 I was so bummed that I just didn’t make the time to go do them.

-After the photos we met up with a friend and had a great lunch together.
+After the photos, we met up with a friend and had a great lunch together.
 We sat outside and enjoyed the open air and our sweetened ice tea.
 It was a great lunch which ended with perfect timing – minutes before a downpour!

-On Sunday, my daughter and I went to lunch with Grandma, Grandpa, and Auntie B. I wore a dress and decided to wear a pair of heals – you know, to look pretty and play dress up.
+On Sunday, my daughter and I went to lunch with Grandma, Grandpa, and Auntie B. I wore a dress and decided to wear a pair of heels – you know, to look pretty and play dress up.
 I NEVER wear heels anymore.
 Like ever!
 I have wedges, but I haven’t worn heels at all in 2014.
 Sunday was the first, and boy do I regret it!

-I took everyone to a little park After lunch and took some photos of them, then I went to the grocery store, the outlet mall, and Costco!
+I took everyone to a little park after lunch and took some photos of them, then I went to the grocery store, the outlet mall, and Costco!
 My feet were on fire!
 I could barely walk when I got home.
 It felt like I had huge blisters on the pads of each foot.
 Ouch!

 But, my baby-doll took good care of her Mama!

-She actually volunteered to help bring stuff in from the car and she made me a little foot-bath to soak my aching feet.
-She made me a comfy spot outside and made sure I had my phone, some water and a pillow so I could put my feet up after they were done soaking.
+She actually volunteered to help bring stuff in from the car, and she made me a little foot-bath to soak my aching feet.
+She made me a comfy spot outside and made sure I had my phone, some water, and a pillow so I could put my feet up after they were done soaking.
 She took good care of her old mama!